-to witness, is not one directional (Millar 2019) Anna Macdonald 29th July 2019 I have been watching Canadian artist and filmmaker Marlene Millar's new work Witness (2019), which forms part of a full retrospective of Millar's work curated by Iliyana Nedkova and produced by Horsecross Arts for Threshold artspace, Perth.
-It is described in the curatorial overview as a 'quiet, yet poignant work inspired by Marlene's own experience as a caregiver and witness to the unfolding of her mother's dementia' (Nedkova, 2019).
-The film is four minutes long and involves a series of long slow-motion tracking shots that follows a woman doing simple actions such as walking, hanging up washing, and putting on lipstick.
+I have been watching Canadian artist and filmmaker Marlene Millar's new work Witness, 1 which formed part of a full retrospective of Millar's work in 2019 curated by Iliyana Nedkova and produced by Horsecross Arts for Threshold artspace, Perth.
+It is described in the curatorial overview as a "quiet, yet poignant work inspired by Marlene's own experience as a caregiver and witness to the unfolding of her mother's dementia."
+2 The film is four minutes long and involves a series of long slow-motion tracking shots that follows a woman doing simple actions such as walking, hanging up washing, and putting on lipstick.
 At times, she appears to dance, lifting her hands rapturously into the sky.
 In the middle of the film there is a single shot of an older woman, sitting looking away from the camera, tucking her hair behind her ear.

-Iliyana Nedkova, the curator of the exhibition, invited me to respond to Millar's film here because she felt it poses similar questions, about loss, identity and screendance, to my recent body of work, Acts of Holding.
-Millar and I are both mature female artists thinking about mortality (I was told once by a curator that he was so tired of women making work about things like death and motherhood - right before I showed him my portfolio....).
+lliyana Nedkova, the curator of the exhibition, invited me to respond to Millar's film because she felt it poses similar questions, about loss, identity and screendance, to my recent body of work, Acts of Holding.
+3 Millar and I are both mature female artists thinking about mortality (I was told once by a curator that he was so tired of women making work about things like death and motherhood - right before I showed him my portfolio...).
 Witness is part of a longer documentary and so the version I have seen acts both as a trailer for this longer film, and a screendance in its own right.
 Watching something that you know is an edited version of something longer sets up an interesting tension, particularly, perhaps, when it concerns a state of fragmented presence, of dementia.
 It also makes me aware of the importance of resisting the urge to speak for a film that is only one film from an entire exhibition, and is itself part of something larger.
-So these thoughts must be taken as speculations from a restricted view, and it is the act of viewing, or more specifically the different ways Millar and I position the viewer as witness, that interests me here.
-The production value in Witness is high.
-It has a cinematic feel and both the colour and lighting are exquisite.
-The sound is emotive and sparse and feels as if it were made for the work.
+So, these thoughts must be taken as speculations from a restricted view, and it is the act of viewing, or more specifically the different ways Millar and I position the viewer as witness, that interests me here.
+4

+Witness has a cinematic feel.
+The colour and lighting are exquisite, and the figures elegantly framed.
+The sound is emotive and sparse and feels made for the work.
 At first, I wonder if Witness is too beautiful for me?
-Perhaps as a throw-back to my origins in performance art and video, whilst appreciating the skill involved, I tend to be drawn to work that is less produced, less filmic.
-I associate this quality of filming with a sort of mastery of what is filmed.
-A transformation of all the contingent possibilities of the event (changes in light, stumbling performers, cameras falling out of focus) where we are allowed to witness only what is designed to be seen.
-I am always naively surprised (like a middle-aged Dorothy) when I see the lengths that traditional film production methods go to, in order to transform what is already there.
-In the first online thesaurus I search for, I find the antonyms of mastery are listed as:
+Perhaps as a throw-back to my origins in performance/video art, whilst appreciating the skill involved, I am not normally drawn to work rooted in filmic aesthetics.
+Although this is not the case with Witness, as I discuss further on, I associate the use of high, pin-prick resolution, often found within screendance, with a sort of mastery of the filmed body.
+5 To me, this seamless aesthetic can sometime feel like it subdues the contingent possibilities of the event, such as, changes in light, stumbling, changes of heart, and glitches, adding, perhaps, to what Claudia Kappenberg describes as, the "ongoing idealization of mobility in the art form."
+6 failure weakness want lack powerlessness challenges hardships defeat frustration amateurishness clumsiness incompetence impotence